Clemapfel/jluna/docs/manual.md

 ### Using Non-Julia Objects

-We've learned how to work around the restriction on the number of arguments, but what about the types?
-Not all types are [(Un)Boxable](), yet we can still use arbitrary C++ types.
+We now know how to work around the restriction on the number of arguments, but what about the types?
+Not all types are [(Un)Boxable](#unboxable-types), but this does not mean we cannot use arbitrary C++ types.
 How?
 By using **captures**.

 Let's say we have the following C++ class: